JohnSnowLabs/spark-nlp/README.md

 1. Create a cluster if you don't have one already

-2. On a new cluster or existing one you need to add the following to the `Aadvanced Options -> Spark` tab:
+2. On a new cluster or existing one you need to add the following to the `Advanced Options -> Spark` tab:

 ```bash
 spark.kryoserializer.buffer.max 1000M